 Udder health during the dry period

-Approximately 60% of all early lactation mastitis cases has an origin in the dry period (please refer to Figure 1).
+Approximately 60% of all early lactation mastitis cases has an origin in the dry period.
 Therefore, to prevent new infections from occurring prior to calving and to cure any existing infections, dairy cows should be dried off methodically and carefully.

-Two critical stages of the dry period when udder health is at risk are: the first week after drying off and the week prior to calving (please refer to Figure 2).
+Two critical stages of the dry period when udder health is at risk are: the first week after drying off and the week prior to calving.
 During the first critical stage, the udder’s natural defence mechanism − a keratin plug in the teat canal − is formed, while in the second stage, prior to calving, this plug slowly disappears in preparation of lactation.
 The keratin plug prevents bacteria from entering the teat canal during the dry period.

 The udder is very susceptible to new infections at the beginning and end of the dry period.
-Furthermore, some cows do not form a keratin plug in the teat canal during the entire dry period (please refer to Figure 3).
+Furthermore, some cows do not form a keratin plug in the teat canal during the entire dry period.

 Good milk yield management at the point of drying off is very important because a high milk yield will increase the risk of developing a new intramammary infection by 100% after drying off.
 A high volume of residual milk in the udder will stimulate the white blood cells to concentrate on absorbing milk fat cellular debris and become less active in preventing bacteria from entering the udder.
 In addition, cows with a high milk volume at drying off have a weaker keratin plug compared to other cows due to delayed keratin plug formation in the teat canal.